 When Nutrients Fight Each Other

 We formulate gummies knowing people will take them with other supplements.
-The timing implications of competitive absorption rarely get aired outside manufacturing conversations.
+Competitive absorption rarely gets aired outside manufacturing conversations.

-Here's the issue: a multivitamin gummy with calcium, magnesium, zinc, and iron creates traffic jams at your intestinal absorption sites.
-These minerals compete for the same receptors-DMT1 and ZIP transporters, if you want the technical terms.
+The issue: a multivitamin gummy with calcium, magnesium, zinc, and iron creates traffic jams at intestinal absorption sites.
+These minerals compete for the same receptors—DMT1 and ZIP transporters, if you want the technical terms.

-The solution from a formulation standpoint?
+The solution?
 Split dosing.
 Take your multivitamin gummy in the morning, mineral-focused supplements at night.
-This isn't about "energy in the morning, calm at night"-it's about maximizing bioavailability by separating competing nutrients in time.
+This isn't about "energy in the morning, calm at night"—it's about maximizing bioavailability by separating competing nutrients in time.

 The Chewing Advantage